cmu-sei/crucible/docs/blueprint/index.md

 To use Blueprint, a user must be assigned Content Developer permissions and be added to their respective team.

-There are two levels of permissions in Blueprint that affect the way a user interacts with the Blueprint application and collaborates on the MSEL creation.
+There are three levels of permissions in Blueprint that affect the way a user interacts with the Blueprint application and collaborates on the MSEL creation.

 - [System Admin](#glossary): Can add users to a team, as well as assign the required permissions to the users.
 Additionally, users with this permission can view, edit, create, and approve events on the MSEL.
 - [Content Developer](#glossary): Can view, edit, create, and approve events on the MSEL.
-- [Facilitator](#glossary): Manages the exercise, can advance moves, execute injects, and check injects as completed.
+- [Facilitator](#glossary): Manages the exercise, can advance moves, execute events, and check events as completed.

 Most users will have the Content Developer permission, since that is all that is required to be able to create and collaborate with other teams on the MSEL creation.